singh-man/books/crackingTheCoding/17_hard.md

 31		return sum;
 32	}
 ```
-Yes,this really is the entire code!
-It is still O(N) time,but it's a lot simpler to read and write.
+Yes, this really is the entire code!
+It is still O(N) time, but it's a lot simpler to read and write.

 **17.22  Word  Transformer:** Given two words of equal length that are in a dictionary, write a method  to transform one word into another word by changing only one letter at a time.
 The new word you get in each step must be in the dictionary.